 Finally, the sophistication of alert filtering in an intrusion alarm system determines its effectiveness.
 According to a 2020 study, over 94 percent of burglar alarms turn out to be false, placing a significant burden on law enforcement agencies and creating a risk of fines for you.
 High-quality intrusion security systems employ advanced algorithms and AI to distinguish between routine incidents and genuine threats, minimizing false alarms that can lead to unnecessary expenses and desensitization to alerts.

-Begin by assessing your site to identify potential access points.
-This will inform the placement of your sensors and cameras.
+Assess your site to identify potential access points.
+This will inform the placement of your sensors and commercial security cameras.
 It’s also important to position your control panel out of sight from external locations to ensure intruders cannot tamper with it.

 Strategically position your security equipment, balancing visible and concealed devices.
 Visible devices can act as deterrents to intruders, while concealed ones prevent potential tampering.
 Additionally, define security zones with specific arming protocols tailored to the daily activity and risk level of each area.
 You may choose to arm high-traffic zones only during off-hours to avoid false alarms while securing other areas continuously.